Noah Cyrus Strips Down To Red Thong & Lifts Tiny Crop Top On Tana Mongeau’s Instagram

 Noah Cyrus let it all hang out this week as she hung out with her close friend, YouTube star Tana Mongeau.
 The young singer stripped off her pants and paraded around Tana’s living room in nothing but a pair of panties and a barely-there crop top.

-According to Life & Style Magazine, Tana posted a video of Noah’s stripped down look to her Instagram story this week.
+According to Life & Style Magazine, Tana posted a video of Noah’s stripped-down look to her Instagram story this week.
 In the clip, Cyrus is seen wearing a pair of red thong panties with black trim.
 She turned around to flaunt her bare booty and show off her long, lean legs as she also lifted up her tiny crop top to reveal that she was going braless under the shirt.

 “Noah just gave my cousin the pants off of her body, and now she’s standing in the living room like this,” Tana is heard saying as she films Cyrus in the racy ensemble.